dario-digregorio/flutter_github_actions/README.md

               subdirectory: ios
               lane: promote skip:${{ github.event.inputs.skip }}
     ```
-    This workflow can be triggered manually and accepts an input if you also want to upload screenshots.
+    This workflow can be triggered manually and accepts an input if you want to upload screenshots as well.
 The workflow will take a release and promote it to the respective track in the PlayStore or AppStore.
   6. Trigger the workflow manually by going to the Actions tab in your GitHub repository and selecting the `Promote Release` workflow.
 Click on the `Run workflow` button and select the branch or tag you want to promote.
-Make sure the version you want to promote is already uploaded and published in the respective track.
-You can do that with the `deploy` workflow.
+Make sure that the version you want to promote has already been uploaded and published to the respective track.
+You can do this with the `Deploy` workflow.

 ## Recap

 ![Overview](docs/overview_part2.png)

 So how does the whole process look like now?
-Whenever you want to release a new version of your app, you can trigger the `Tag Release` workflow manually.
+Whenever you want to release a new version of your app, you can manually trigger the `Tag Release` workflow.
 You can choose between `major`, `minor` and `patch`.
 The workflow will bump the version in the `pubspec.yaml` file, create a new commit and tag and push the changes to the repository.
-This will trigger the `Release Workflow` which will create a new release with the tag name and the generated release notes.
+This will trigger the `Release workflow` which will create a new release with the tag name and generated release notes.
 This will also trigger the `Build and Deploy` workflow which will build and deploy the app to the AppStore and PlayStore.
-After you successfully deployed the app you can trigger the `Promote Release` workflow manually.
+After you have successfully deployed the app, you can manually trigger the `Promote Release` workflow.
 This will promote the release to the respective track in the PlayStore and AppStore.

 ## Conclusion

 And that's it!
 You've now set up a CI/CD pipeline for your Flutter app using Fastlane and GitHub Actions.
 This setup will automatically build and deploy your app to the AppStore and PlayStore.
-You've also automated the versioning, tagging and releasing process with GitHub Actions.
-Time to kick back, relax, and let automation handle the repetitive tasks.
+You've also automated the versioning, tagging and release process with GitHub Actions.
+Time to kick back, relax, and let automation take care of the repetitive tasks.

 ### About the Author
 #### Dario Digregorio - Senior Flutter Developer